Lancefield Classification of Streptococci

 Organisms of this group have been called S. milleri in the British taxonomic scheme and anginosus (S. anginosus) group in the American taxonomic group.
 Group F Beta-hemolytic streptococci are recognized as a cause of severe suppurative infections including cellulitis, deep-tissue abscesses, bacteremia, osteomyelitis, and endocarditis.

-Group K-U contains streptococcal species of limited virulence which can cause infections in immunocompromised individuals.
+Other groups (K to U): These contain streptococcal species of limited virulence that can cause infections in immunocompromised individuals.

 Summary of Medically Important Streptococci